 Cost Comparison

-Purdia Capital starts at $79 (one-time fee).
+Purdia Capital starts at $179 (monthly fee).
 Take Profit Trader starts at $90 (monthly fee).
-Purdia Capital is the cheaper option to get started.
+Take Profit Trader is the cheaper option to get started.

 Drawdown Rules

-Purdia Capital uses EOD trailing drawdown.
-Take Profit Trader uses EOD trailing drawdown.
+Purdia Capital uses EOD trailing drawdown with a 4% maximum.
+Take Profit Trader uses EOD trailing drawdown with a 3% maximum.

 Profit Split